inabajunmr/azidp4j/docs/config.md

 ## Token Stores Configuration

 AzIdP4J provides in-memory or JWT token services.
-But former isn't practical and later has restriction that can't support token revocation or.
+But former isn't practical and later has the restriction that can't support such as token revocation.
-If service want to store tokens on service specific data store, you can use your service specific implementation.
+If the service wants to store tokens on service specific data store, you can use your service specific implementation.

 AzIdP4J has the following services.
-See these class's javadoc for implementation requirement.
+See these class's javadoc for implementation requirements.

 * [AuthorizationCodeService](https://github.com/inabajunmr/azidp4j/blob/main/azidp4j/src/main/java/org/azidp4j/authorize/authorizationcode/AuthorizationCodeService.java)
 * [AccessTokenService](https://github.com/inabajunmr/azidp4j/blob/main/azidp4j/src/main/java/org/azidp4j/token/accesstoken/AccessTokenService.java)